leosbellgalvez/FitnessApplication/readme.md

 **Required Must-have Stories**
 - [x] User can login/signout with backend handled by parseswift and back4app
-- [ ] User can input set/rep exercise information and it will log.
+- [x] User can input set/rep/weight exercise information and it will log.
-- [ ] User can review log history to view previous work outs and monitor their health journey.
+- [x] User can review log history to view previous work outs and monitor their health journey.
 - [ ] User can delete logs if needed based on their specification
 - [ ] User can edit logs if a mistake is made upon initial upload.

 **Optional Nice-to-have Stories**

-* User can input calories, and other information to use Spoonacular API and return a list of meal-plans for their health journey.
+- [x] User can input calories, and other information to use Spoonacular API and return a list of meal-plans for their health journey.

 ### 2. Screen Archetypes